Treatment of women by the Taliban: Relationships and reproductive rights

 In February 2023, The Guardian reported that the Taliban began to restrict access to contraceptives.
 They ordered pharmacies to clear their stocks of birth control medicine and threatened midwives.
 In Kabul, Taliban fighters stated that "contraceptive use and family planning is a western agenda".

 In March 2024, the Taliban's supreme leader, Hibatullah Akhundzada, announced that the group was reinstating flogging and death by stoning for women as punishment for adultery, saying, "the Taliban's work did not end with the takeover of Kabul, it has only just begun."

 In August 2024, the Taliban issued laws banning the transportation of women traveling alone, and women and men who are not related to each other mixing.
 Also at the same time they issued laws stating women must always veil their bodies in public and that a face covering is necessary and clothing should never be short, thin, or tight.
 The laws issued then also stated women should veil themselves in front of all male strangers and all non-Muslims, and that women should not be heard reciting, singing, or reading out loud in public, as well as that women are forbidden to look at men they are not related to by blood or marriage and vice versa.

+A new penal code was passed in 2026 that permits husbands to inflict physical punishment on their wives and children, provided it does not result in broken bones or open wounds.
+This code also made it a crime for a woman to visit a relative without her husband's consent, or to fail to return when he demands it.

+Child marriage for girls (and boys) is legal in Afghanistan.
+In May 2026, Decree No. 18 was issued by Afghanistan's justice ministry, saying in part that if a girl is silent on the matter upon reaching puberty, this can be considered as consenting to get married.

 International response

-In January 2025, The International Criminal Court (ICC) issued two warrants against the Taliban supreme leader Haibatullah Akhundzada and the Chief judge, Abdul Hakim Haqqani, for committing crimes against humanity with their campaign of oppression and persecution of Afghan women and girls by depriving their freedom of movement, the rights to control their bodies, to education, and to a private and family life, whereas the alleged resistance and opposition are brutally suppressed with murder, imprisonment, torture, rape, and other forms of sexual violence, since 2021.
+In January 2025, the International Criminal Court (ICC) issued two warrants against the Taliban supreme leader Hibatullah Akhundzada and the Chief judge, Abdul Hakim Haqqani, for committing crimes against humanity with their campaign of oppression and persecution of Afghan women and girls by depriving their freedom of movement, the rights to control their bodies, to education, and to a private and family life, whereas the alleged resistance and opposition are brutally suppressed with murder, imprisonment, torture, rape, and other forms of sexual violence, since 2021.
 ICC member states are obliged to arrest the wanted if they are on their territory.
 On 8 July 2025, the ICC upheld the arrest warrants against Akhundzada and Haqqani, with Taliban spokesman Zabihullah Mujahid rejecting them, saying that the Taliban does not recognize the ICC as an entity.